View basket (0 items $0.00)

 Movement can feel good.

 Unwinding is powerful.
-When so many of us are struggling with chronic pain – from an aching back to debilitating dysfunctions – it shows us that having a body can be a pleasurable experience rather than merely a painful one, and that movement can be an expression of that pleasure.
+When so many of us struggle with chronic pain – from an aching back to debilitating dysfunctions – it shows us that having a body can be a pleasurable experience rather than merely a painful one, and that movement can be an expression of that pleasure.

 I sincerely hope that the information contained in this article will spark some creativity within your movement or yoga practice.
 And, if you are a teacher, I also hope that your students will have their own epiphanies and life-changing realizations.